Calorique

 Is Couscous (Cooked) good for diabetics?

-People with diabetes should exercise caution with Couscous (Cooked), which has a glycemic index of 65.
-Its carbohydrate content may affect blood sugar levels.
-Consult your healthcare provider.
+People with diabetes should use caution with Couscous (Cooked), which has a listed glycemic index of 65.
+Its carbohydrate content may affect blood sugar response depending on portion size and meal context.
+Consult your healthcare provider for personal advice.

 What vitamins and minerals are in Couscous (Cooked)?